KevinAst/svelte-native-forms/src/util/ui/tw-themes/README.md

 <!--- *** Section ************************************************************************* --->
-## A Note on DCT Reactivity
+## A Note on tw-themes Reactivity

 <ul><!--- indentation hack for github - other attempts with style is stripped (be careful with number bullets) --->

-The [`DCT`] object represents an additional piece of application state, of which **certain aspects can change**.
+The [`TwThemes`] object represents an additional piece of application state, of which **certain aspects can change**.
 It contains four pieces of state:

 - Two are non-changing static resources: